jmrojas94/tifu-cli/README.md

 ## TIFU CLI

-Read posts on the ["Today I F'd Up"](https://www.reddit.com/r/tifu/) subreddit right from your command line!
+A simple cli to read posts on the ["Today I F'd Up"](https://www.reddit.com/r/tifu/) subreddit right from your command line!

 ### Installation